 "Keypad Intensity that is set by the bootloader at cold boot until hardware daemon is started.
 This value is directly stored in the EEPROM of the device."

-Keyboard Backlight Intensity that is set by the bootloader at cold boot until hardware
+Keyboard Backlight Intensity that is set by the bootloader at cold boot until hardware daemon is started.
+This value is directly stored in the EEPROM of the device.

-Index Subin dex Stora ge Type Lengt h Acces s Type ze as Defaul t Value Min Value Max Value 0x20c 0 0x12 Integer 8 Bit Read/ Write disabl ed disabl ed enable d 100 0 100
+Index Subin dex Stora ge Type Lengt h Acces s Type ze as Defaul t Value Max Value 0x20c 0 0x12 Integer 8 Bit Read/ Write disabl ed disabl ed enable d 100 0 100